KanHarI/HyenaSpectralGraphConv/Readme.md

 ## _This repository is not currently working_
-This is a failed attempt to look at the limitations of spectral graph convolutions.
+This is an attempt to look at the limitations of spectral graph convolutions when applied to random graphs.
+The default run is an overfit on a tiny graph, does not generalize to large graphs at all.

 # Setup:
 Create a new venv, then: